 Pandeli Durbetaki ’54 (MS), professor emeritus, Georgia Institute of Technology.

-Cindy Feinberg ’00, professional engineer and partner, Jacob Feinberg Katz & Michaeli Consulting Group LLC.
+Cindy Feinberg’00, partner, Jacob Feinberg Katz & Michaeli Consulting Group LLC.

 Theodore Miller '62, '67 (MS), president, M4 Enterprises

 G. Michael Morris, CEO, Apollo Optical Systems, Inc.

 Mark Palvino ’85, vice president sales, Ambrell Precision Induction Heating

 Jeffrey Parker ’87, senior vice president--global sales, MKS Instruments.

 Tom Parker '92, senior product manager, Levono

 Richard Passmore ’89, senior director operations, Glenn Springs Holdings, Inc.

 Michael Pavia ’87, co-founder and president, Sydor Instruments.